MykolaZarytskyi/RS_IdentityServer/README.md

 # RS_IdentityServer

-To add a certificate ZarytskyiCert.pfx use password: "Zarytskyi Signing Cert".
+To add the certificate ZarytskyiCert.pfx use password: "Zarytskyi Signing Cert".